sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Browser/Working_with_Browser/README.md

     - GMP - Gecko Media Plugin activity
     - PlatformDecoderModule - system codecs such as ffmpeg

+See the [Mozilla documentation](https://firefox-source-docs.mozilla.org/xpcom/logging.html) about logging for more information.

 ## Debugging User-Agent problems

   - Current user-agent is "Mozilla/5.0 (Mobile; rv:78.0) Gecko/78.0 Firefox/78.0"